wamdam/backy2/docs/source/quickstart.rst

             INFO: $ /usr/bin/backy2 initdb
             INFO: Backy complete.

    ..
-NOTE:: Initializing a database multiple times does not destroy any data.
+NOTE:: Initializing a database multiple times does not destroy any data,
+    but will fail because it finds already-existing tables.

 2. Create demo data: